Eschatologue/CM_wiki/docs/class/fighter/samurai.md

 Your intensive training in battle grants you unparalleled focus.
 You gain the ability to use one of the following effects described below.
 Each time you use a Fighting Spirit, you choose which effect from among those you have from this subclass.

 You can use Fighting Spirit a number of time equals to `1 plus your Wisdom modifier`.
 You regain one expended use when you finish a **:rest-short: Short Rest**, and you regain all expended uses when you finish a **:rest-long: Long Rest**.
-Each time you use a Fighting Spirit you also gain **(2x WIS mod) :trt-thp: Temporary Hit Points**{.jetbrains} (minimum of 1).
+Each time you use a Fighting Spirit you also gain **(2x WIS mod) :trt-thp: Temporary Hit Points**{.calc} (minimum of 1).

 **Fighting Spirit: Precision**
 :   When you make an attack, you can grant yourself **:d20-adv: Advantage**{.d20} on all your attacks until the start of your next turn.